Morwenn/cpp-sort/docs/Library-nomenclature.md

 * *Sorter adapter*: [sorter adapters][sorter-adapters] are class templates that take one or several sorters and produce a new sorter from the parameters.
 What a sorter adapter can do is not constrained, but they are generally expected to behave like sorters themselves.
 For example, **cpp-sort** contains adapters to count the number of comparisons performed by a sorting algorithms or to aggregate several sorters together.
 The best way to learn more about them is still to read the dedicated section in the documentation.

 * *Stability*: a sorting algorithm is *stable* if it preserves the relative order of equivalent elements.
 While it does not matter when the equivalence relationship is also an equality relationship, it may have its importance in other situations.
-It is possible to query whether a sorter is guaranteed to always use a stable sorting algorithm with the [`is_always_stable`](Sorter-traits.md#is_always_stable) sorter trait.
+It is possible to query whether a sorter is guaranteed to always use a stable sorting algorithm with the [`is_always_stable`][is-always-stable] sorter trait.

         using stability = cppsort::is_stable<cppsort::tim_sorter>;

-    It is possible have have more fine-grained information about the stability of a sorter with the [`is_stable`](Sorter-traits.md#is_stable) type trait, which tells whether a sorter is stable when called with a specific set of parameters.
+    It is possible have have more fine-grained information about the stability of a sorter with the [`is_stable`][is-stable] type trait, which tells whether a sorter is stable when called with a specific set of parameters.

         using sorter = cppsort::self_sort_adapter<cppsort::verge_sorter>;
         using stability1 = cppsort::is_stable<sorter(std::list<int>&)>; // stable